karmab/nuages/README.md

     python-ldap for ldap auth
-    ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) python websockify from epel
+    ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) libvirt-python and python-lxml ( only if you will connect to libvirt hosts) python websockify from epel
     paramiko ( to connect to ILO through ssh) python-reportlab and python-dateutil( if you plan to generate invoices)